nobody-125/obcon/Penn 25/Microeconomics/Deadweight Loss (DWL).md

 ![[Pasted image 20251123195234.png]]
 * The graph above illustrates how the monopoly sells at quantity and price $Q_M + P_M$.
 The smaller output and higher price generate a wedge between MB (market demand curve) and MC.
 The gray area represents the DWL, as consumer surplus shrinks as a result of the higher prices and lower supply.
 ##### Social Efficiency
+Inefficiencies are almost never resolved with price ceilings or floors, often times it will be a tax or subsidy.
 The following formulae can be used to calculate the size of tax or subsidy to achieve social efficiency:
 $$
 MR=MC-s
 $$